 This is community farm, members of the local community work sometimes at the farm to support their families, other members participate in the Ministry of Agriculture supported organic cafe project; Tuminauma is our nearest small village and draws their potable water from way up our creek.
 It's not unusual to see many cultures mixing it up here, we've had up to 14 countries represented at lunch.
 But normally lunch is 3-7 people.
 Mostly though it's an excellent example of Ecuadorian traditional organic family farming.
 There's a good permaculture plan in place for more than 25 years, and biodynamic preps are made and used.

-At this moment, March 1, and until May, it's rainy season, Tina is working and things are veeeerrry calm.
-Except when it rains, and then we have been getting flooding.
+At this moment, Tina is working and things are veeeerrry calm.
 Our houses are well protected, but it is possible to be at one house and have to wait a while to get to another with the heavy rains and run off.
 There was a wildfire on the mountain in September and this rainy season promises to bring a lot of rain run off through the farm from the mountain.
 It's turning green now, but the vegetation burned off.
 Flood mitigation has been a constant theme lately.
 Our area is in the valley, it didn't burn and is lush and green and full of birds and wildlife to observe and avoid!

 There are several animals, I like to think ours are very well treated.
 There's not a schedule, sometimes spontaneous parties happen.
 Sometimes everyone sleeps in.
 And sometimes its all hands helping to bring in large purchases or get a certain planting done while the moon is in our favor.
 The only thing we really try to stick to is the 12:30 lunch time everyday.